 - statutory funds.

-There are also various standards that insurers will need to adhere to as part of the prudential requirements of the Reserve Bank.
+Licensed insurers need to adhere to the following standards as part of the prudential requirements of the Reserve Bank.